 Without a source of infection (the dead nerve in the root canal), the bacteria have nowhere to hide, and your own immune system will deal with the infection.
 You can speed things up with a course of antibiotics.
 Take a look at tooth abscess antibiotics.

-At the other extreme, if a LOT of cement is forced out, it can set up an inflammatory reaction that can be very painful.
+At the other extreme, if a LOT of cement is forced out of the tip of the root, it can set up an inflammatory reaction that can be very painful.
 This may take a few weeks to settle down.
-If there is a LOT of excess cement in the bone around the root, it may need to be surgically removed.
+If there is a LOT of excess cement in the bone around the root, the cement may need to be surgically removed.

 It kills most bacteria inside the tooth.